 Still…nice place to visit.
 However, a couple of bays over – Taupo Bay – is actually a very good surf beach and the conditions were great… a little dumpy, but pretty good.

 Taupo Bay is beautiful and it was an awesome day.
 My arms were pretty done from the day before at Shippies, so I lasted only an hour or so but it was good fun.
-After that I took off up 90mile beach with Samuel, a surfie I met at Shippies.
-90 mile beach is a highway and great to drive on at low tide.
+After that I took off up Ninety Mile Beach with Samuel, a surfie I met at Shippies.
+Ninety Mile Beach is an official highway and particular areas are safe to drive on at low tide in 4WD vehicles.
 We hit it at exactly the right moment.
 There were quite a few people out and about including a few families collecting shellfish…

 Then we drove up the river bed at Te Paki.